 The adoption of telehealth presents exciting opportunities to create a more cost-effective health care system, consolidate health records, and increase access to high-quality stroke and trauma care regardless of a patient’s geographic location.

-ACEP also advocates at the federal level to improve telehealth.
-Most recently, emergency physicians championed the bipartisan CONNECT for Health Act of 2019, which promotes the use of telehealth services in Medicare.
-ACEP directly contributed to this legislation, providing recommendations in response to the Telehealth Caucus’ Request for Information earlier this year and working directly with Sen. Schatz’s office on language included in the bill specific to emergency medicine.
+ACEP advocates at the federal level to improve telehealth.
+Most recently, emergency physicians helped inform and championed the bipartisan Creating Opportunities Now for Necessary and Effective Care Technologies (CONNECT) for Health Act of 2021, which promotes the use of telehealth services in Medicare.
+ACEP directly contributed to this legislation, providing recommendations and working directly with Senator Schatz’s office on language included in the bill specific to emergency medicine.